-The potency expressed in units is determined using the Berichrom activity assay, referenced to the current International Standard for Blood Coagulation Factor XIII, Plasma.
-Therefore, a unit herein is equivalent to an International Unit.
+The potency expressed in International Units is determined using the Berichrom activity assay, referenced to the current International Standard for Blood Coagulation Factor XIII, Plasma.

 The procedures below are provided as general guidelines for the preparation and reconstitution of Corifact.

 - Ensure that the Corifact vial and diluent vial are at room temperature.

 - Place the Corifact vial, diluent vial, and Mix2Vial® transfer set on a flat surface.